muggin/cbir-system/README.md

 key=value # these params will be passed to the class on init this section can be empty
 ```

-## Server

-The server can be started by first building a docker image and then running it:

-`docker-compose build server`

-`docker-compose up server`

 ## Servers

 There are two docker containers necessary in order to run this application.

-Elasticsearch is run by by first increasing the vm limit, then building and running the docker container
+Elasticsearch is run by first increasing the vm limit, then building and running the docker container

 `sudo sysctl -w vm.max_map_count=262144`